Lecturer and Head of Research and Consultancy, PhD, MA, BSc. (Hons) [plus guest tutors]

 ASC participants are not required to complete an assignment and will receive a certificate of participation on completion of the course.

-All Nations has one of the finest mission libraries in the country with over 50,000 volumes as well as a wide range of journals and audio visual material.
-Free Wi-Fi is available in all the buildings.
+All Nations has one of the finest mission libraries in the country with over 50,000 volumes, over 12,000 eBooks and a wide range of journals and audio visual material.

-For those studying virtually, readings are supplied by college online and any additional reading you would like from our library catalogue may be accessed by emailing our librarian.
+For remote access students, readings are supplied by college online and any additional reading you would like from our library catalogue may be accessed by emailing our librarian.